Sports & Fitness

 On the aquatic side of things, there will be an Olympic-sized swimming pool, a practice pool, and a water sports centre; the word is that there are a total of 5 pools.

-These include a 50m infinity pool, holding true to the vision that this sports hub is not only for athletes, but for one and all.
+These include an inclusive 50m, 8-lane infinity pool with a wheelchair ramp, holding true to the vision that this sports hub is not only for athletes, but for one and all.
+Alongside it sits a sheltered training pool with underwater viewing panels, a feature not found in other swimming complexes in northeast Singapore.

 Indoor sports halls, fitness studios & archery field